stochasticHydroTools/DoublyPeriodicStokes/README.md

 The top level `Makefile` in DoublyPeriodicStokes contains a section where a user can specify the dependency library names/paths, install paths and the like.
-[Donev: Moved this here] Users should source the bash script `cpuconfig.sh` before using either the GPU or CPU Python interface in a new shell, and can edit the thread environment settings therin as needed.
+Users should source the bash script `cpuconfig.sh` before using either the GPU or CPU Python interface in a new shell, and can edit the thread environment settings therin as needed.
 The PYTHONPATH and LD_LIBRARY_PATH environment variables are appeneded to so that the modules can be used anywhere within the filesystem.